-Geometry is represented by a prototype and an instance.
-The prototype geometry representation is shared by all instances and includes all the relevant geometric details (vertices, faces, primitive variables, etc) Each instance has its own transformation, bxdf assignments, light linking, and attribute state, but is otherwise an identical clone from the prototype.
-The renderer will reuse most of the memory associated with the prototype with each instance.
+Geometry is represented by a master and an instance.
+The master geometry representation is shared by all instances and includes all the relevant geometric details (vertices, faces, primitive variables, etc) Each instance has its own transformation, bxdf assignments, light linking, and attribute state, but is otherwise an identical clone from the master.
+The renderer will reuse most of the memory associated with the master with each instance.

-You can alter the Dicing Strategy on Instances by applying the attribute but it is not required to render them.
+(i) You can alter the Dicing Strategy on Instances by applying the attribute but it is not required to render them.

-Prototype Attributes
+Master Attributes

-Prototype Attributes are typically the heavyweight geometric data that is best shared for efficiency reasons, like normals, vertices, etc. Note that these attributes can only be used on the prototype object.
+Master Attributes are typically the heavyweight geometric data that is best shared for efficiency reasons, like normals, vertices, etc. Note that these attributes can only be used on the Master object.
 You can find these listed here.